The Principle of Evil Made Flesh

 The Principle of Evil Made Flesh is the debut studio album by English extreme metal band Cradle of Filth.
 It was released on 24 February 1994 through Cacophonous Records, following three demos released between 1991 and 1993.
 The album's sound is significantly more raw than on subsequent releases, and frontman Dani Filth's vocals differ from his later style and technique.
 The album is a then-unusual hybrid of gothic metal and black metal.
-This would be the only album featuring guitarist Paul Ryan and keyboardist Benjamin Ryan; guitarist Paul Allender also left the band at this point, but returned five years later for Midian.
+This would be the only album featuring guitarist Paul Ryan and keyboardist Benjamin Ryan.
+Guitarist Paul Allender also left the band at this point, but returned five years later for Midian.

-Some of the tracks from this album were later re-recorded for V Empire (1996), Bitter Suites to Succubi (2001), and Midnight in the Labyrinth (2012).
+Some of the tracks were later re-recorded for V Empire (1996), Bitter Suites to Succubi (2001), and Midnight in the Labyrinth (2012).